lightscapevr/website/markdown/getting-started-quest.md

 the top-left corner; it will say "Drop file(s) here!").
 To view the result, or if there are errors, click the colorful number "1" among the top-line icons.

-If everything worked correctly, then in VR, inside the Quest's home environment, you can go to the Library and pick the "Unknown sources" page.
+If everything worked correctly, then in VR, "VRSketch" is installed in the "Unknown sources" page.
+Here is how to find this page:

+* version 1 (up to July 2020): inside the Quest's home environment, go to the "Library".
+Click "Unknown sources" in the left column.
-You should see "eu.baroquesoftware.VRSketch" there.
+  You should see "eu.baroquesoftware.VRSketch" in that page.

+* version 2 (from July 2020): in the Quest's home environment, click on the
+  <span style="letter-spacing: -.6em">&#x22ee;&#x22ee;&#x22ee;</span>
+  &nbsp;&nbsp;(3x3 dots) button.
+The button in the top-right corner says "All" by default.
+Click this button, and scroll down and pick "Unknown sources".
+You should see "VRSketch" in this page.

 ### Start VR Sketch

-In the Quest, run "eu.baroquesoftware.VRSketch" (in "Library", "Unknown sources").
+In the Quest, run "VRSketch" (from the "Unknown sources" page, as described just above).

 You are sent to the VR Sketch studio with a floating dialog box in the middle.
 A 6-digit number appears at the top of this dialog box.
 This is the unique identifier for your Quest.